Energy bills face overhaul in first wave of reform

 "So the lower the (unit) price the smaller the bill, with no exceptions," Ofgem said in a statement.

-Britain's six largest utilities are German groups E.ON and RWE, British companies Centrica and Scottish and Southern Energy, French operator EDF and Spanish firm Iberdrola.
+Britain's six largest utilities are German groups E.ON (EONGn.DE) and RWE (RWEG.DE), British companies Centrica (CNA.L) and Scottish and Southern Energy (SSE.L), French operator EDF (EDF.PA) and Spanish firm Iberdrola (IBE.MC).

 Ofgem said its latest report on prices showed the average dual fuel bill in Britain now stands at 1,345 pounds a year.